maxHolsch/Anthology/Design.md

   - Click on text to jump to that position in audio
   - Audio continues when selecting different nodes (optional setting)
   - Queue system for playing multiple nodes sequentially

-**Conversation Playback Mode**
-- **Automatic Conversation Play**:
-  - When clicking a prompt/question node, automatically plays that snippet of the conversation,
-  - Seamlessly transitions between all connected response nodes
-  - Maintains chronological order based on timestamps
-  - Visual progress indicator shows position in overall conversation
-- **Playback Settings**:
-  - Toggle: "Auto-play full conversation" (user preference)
-  - Option to include or exclude prompt audio in playback
-  - Pause between responses (configurable 0-3 seconds)
-  - Skip to next/previous response in conversation
-- **Visual Feedback**:
-  - Timeline shows all response segments as chapters
-  - Currently playing response highlighted in comment rail overview
-  - Node on map pulses/highlights when its audio is playing
-  - Progress bar shows both segment progress and conversation progress

 #### Audio Data Management